jonchun/jonchun.github.io/docs/blog/posts/2025-02-16_python_typing.md

 I get it.
 Type hints can feel like unnecessary bureaucracy in a language famous for its simplicity, but they're not just extra syntax.
 They're a powerful tool that can dramatically improve your code quality, catch bugs before they happen, and make your codebase significantly more maintainable.

-Let's explore why those extra characters are worth it and how embracing type hints can level up your Python development game without sacrificing the flexibility you love.
+Let's explore why those extra characters are worth it and how embracing type hints can level up your Python development.

 ## What is Type Hinting?